 In some countries, using WLAN products may be restricted by the local regulations (e.g. limited number of channels).
 Therefore, before activating the WLAN functionality, read the Regulations Guide carefully.
-Channel selection is explained further in this manual (see Wireless LAN Channel Selection (page 61)).

-WLAN uses the IEEE 802.11b/g standard, which specifies the used technology.
-The standard includes the encryption method: Wired Equivalent Privacy (WEP), which is a security protocol and WiFi Protected Access (WPA - Proposed jointly by the IEEE and Wi-Fi Alliance, WiFi Protected Access is a specification of standards based, interoperable security enhancements that increase the level of data protection and access control for existing WiFi networks.
+WLAN uses the IEEE 802.11a/b/g standard, which specifies the used technology.
+The standard includes the encryption methods: Wired Equivalent Privacy (WEP), which is a security protocol, Wi-Fi Protected Access 2 (WPA2), and Wi-Fi Protected Access (WPA).
+Proposed jointly by the IEEE and Wi-Fi Alliance, both WPA2 and WPA are specifications of standards based, interoperable security enhancements that increase the level of data protection and access control for existing Wi-Fi networks.
 WPA has been designed to be forward compatible with the IEEE 802.11i specification.
-It utilizes the enhanced data encryption TKIP (Temporal

-Key Integrity Protocol) in addition to user authentication using 802.1X and EAP (Extensible Authentication Protocol)).
+It utilizes the enhanced data encryption TKIP (Temporal Key Integrity Protocol) in addition to user authentication using 802.1X and EAP (Extensible Authentication Protocol).
 Data encryption protects the vulnerable wireless link between clients and access points.
 Besides that, there are other typical LAN security mechanisms to ensure privacy, such as: password protection, end-to-end encryption, virtual private networks, and authentication.
+WPA2, the second generation of WPA, provides stronger data protection and network access control and is also designed to secure all versions of 802.11 devices, including 802.11b, 802.11a, and 802.11g, multi-band and multi-mode.
+In addition, based on the ratified IEEE 802.11i standard, WPA2 provides government grade security by implementing the National Institute of Standards and Technology (NIST) FIPS 140-2 compliant AES encryption algorithm and 802.1X-based authentication.
+WPA2 is backward compatible with WPA.

+See the online Specifications to see whether your model supports the IEEE 802.11a standard.